 If your goal is to improve your swimming endurance, then go for your swim before strength training.
 To produce an effective training stimulus, your muscles should be rested before long or intense swimming workouts.

 Tired muscles prior to swimming negatively impact your technique and efficiency in the water.
 This can then lead to strain and overuse injuries in your joints and muscles.

 It is often recommended to do your strength training before your swim to empty your carbohydrate stores.
-The idea is to force your body to get its energy primarily from fat rather than carbs during your run.
+The idea is to force your body to get its energy primarily from fat rather than carbs during your swim.
 However, the problem with this strategy is that you can’t finish a long swim workout at high intensity on empty carbohydrate stores.

 If you are looking to lose weight, a negative energy balance is key: If you burn more calories than you consume, you will lose weight.
 In the end, what matters is how many calories you burn in total through your workout.
 Spread your workouts out over several days rather than doing multiple workouts each day.
-That way you can train at high intensity and burn a lot of calories, and at the same time give your body the time it needs to recover properly before the next workout.
+That way you can train at high intensity and burn a lot of calories, while giving your body the time it needs to recover properly before the next workout.

-Bottom line: In general, you should not do two workouts back-to-back.
+Bottom line: In general, you should not do two workouts back-to-back in the same day.
 You will achieve better results in both your strength and swim training if you give your body sufficient time to recover.
 If you want to combine your strength and endurance training, then you should follow the order best suited for your specific training goal.